NittanyLion/Grumps.jl/docs/src/installation.md

 ### Installation

 Package installation is achieved in the usual way, i.e. by typing *]add Grumps* in REPL.

+The REPL is the environment that opens up if you start Julia without arguments or which you automatically get with virtual studio code, the preferred editor for Julia.

+So once you have started Julia, type the character *]*: this will open the packaging system for you.
+Then type *add Grumps*; this will install Grumps.
+Finally, hit the backspace key to take yourself out of the packaging system again.

 ### Invocation